jlee31/MagesticBrawl/README.md

 # Main Pygame Project
 My main pygame project that I am working on is Magestic Brawl.
 It is a knockoff version of Streetfighter.
+There is still many updates to come.
+I am a little busy with school right now so more improvements are to come!

 # Install Requirements and Instructions